oneapi-src/level-zero-spec/core/PROG.md

   allow the driver to choose dynamically, based on usage.
 - Multiple command queues may be created that use the same physical input stream.
 For example, an application may create a command queue per Host thread with different scheduling priorities.
+- However, an application should avoid creating multiple command queues for the same physical input stream with the same priority due to possible performance penalties with hardware context switching.
-- Command queue submission is free-treaded, allowing multiple Host threads to share the queue;
+- Instead, command queue submission is free-treaded, allowing multiple Host threads to share the same command queue.
-  if multiple Host threads enter simultaneously then execution order is undefined.
+- If multiple Host threads enter the same command queue simultaneously, then execution order is undefined.
-- Command lists created with ::$X_COMMAND_LIST_FLAG_COPY_ONLY may only be submitted to command queues created with ::$X_COMMAND_QUEUE_FLAG_COPY_ONLY.
+- Command lists created with ::XE_COMMAND_LIST_FLAG_COPY_ONLY may only be submitted to command queues created with ::XE_COMMAND_QUEUE_FLAG_COPY_ONLY.
 - The number of simultaneous compute command queues per device is queried from
   ::xe_device_properties_t.numAsyncComputeEngines.
 - The number of simultaneous copy command queues per device is queried from